 You will get three warnings/messages telling you the amount of time you have remaining:

 There are TEN (10) or FIVE (5) or TWO (2) minutes remaining in your session.
 Please save your work to a flash drive or floppy disk.
 All unsaved changes or any files saved on this PC will be lost when your session ends.

 If the library is closing in 15 minutes, you will see the following message:

 The time remaining bar below floats above all programs.
 If you click Done, you will log-off.
 If you still have some time remaining then you will have to log in again.

 Printing and Downloading

-If you wish to save a copy of your work, you may bring your own diskette or flash drive for downloading.
+If you wish to save a copy of your work, you may bring your own flash drive for downloading.
 Information can be saved to the hard drive temporarily, but will be deleted when you log off.

 To protect your privacy, anything you save on our PCs will be deleted once you log-off.
 This includes any files, passwords or website history.
 Our software does not track internet activity.